Gallery

 After roles in the theatrical releases "Spieltrieb" ("Gaming Instincts", 2013) and "Und Äktschn!"
 (2014), Brückner starred in several TV productions, including "Spuren des Bösen – Liebe" (2015) and "Es kommt noch besser" (2015).
 After being the star of the four-part miniseries "Mörderisches Tal – Pregau" (2016), he was cast in the leading role of the corrupt mayor in the satirical TV series "Hindafing" in 2017.

-In "Das schönste Paar" ("The Most Beautiful Couple"), directed by Sven Taddicken and scheduled for a 2018 release, Maximillian Brückner plays a man who has to witness his girlfriend's rape by three young men during a vacation, and who accidently runs into one of the perpetrators one year later.
+In "Das schönste Paar" ("The Most Beautiful Couple", 2018), directed by Sven Taddicken, Maximillian Brückner played a man who has to witness his girlfriend's rape by three young men during a vacation, and who accidently runs into one of the perpetrators one year later.
+The role earned him widespread critical acclaim.